Natalie Riccio is a singer/songwriter, composer, pianist and wildly entertaining performer.

 Her jazz-inflected, soulful compositions range from heart-wrenching simple melodies to laughingly satirical romps on the piano.
 (Think: Joni Mitchell meets Randy Newman.)

 Her voice has the rare purity and intonation of a young Barbra Streisand, but with the rich and textured soul of Nina Simone.
 Her original lyrics are as unique as they are refreshing and her reimagined renditions of pop and jazz standards make for a fully matured artistry, not to mention a fully satisfying evening of live performance.
 Natalie Riccio, much like her songs, is filled with wit, humor and a burning torch to move our souls long after the music has stopped playing.

-Natalie is currently recording a new EP "Nights On Fire."
-The first single will be released in August 2016.
+Natalie is currently recording a new EP "Nights On Fire." for Spring 2017 release.

 MORE ABOUT NATALIE:

 A velvet voice that spans four octaves and melodic jazz/pop piano playing combine like alchemy to give you the dynamo vocalist, pianist, lyricist and composer that is Natalie Riccio.